 (b) state that the notice is withdrawn; and

-(c) if an authorized officer intends to bring a prosecution against the person in a court for the offence — state that a prosecution may be brought against the person in a court for the offence.
+(c) if an authorised officer intends to bring a prosecution against the person in a court for the offence — state that a prosecution may be brought against the person in a court for the offence.

 (2) If the person has already paid the penalty specified in the notice, the Competent Authority must refund it.